Company Reg.

 The enterprise must be conducive to the development of China’s national economy and adopt advanced technology and equipment, or all its products are exported or exported.

-Individual industrial and commercial households refer to citizens who, within the scope permitted by law, engage in industrial and commercial business operations as a family or individual after being legally approved and registered.
+Individual industrial and commercial households refer to citizens who, within the scope permitted by law, engage in industrial and commercial business operations.

 中國英文表格01 100 1